magnesj/ResInsight/docs/WellLogsAndPlots.md

 All the **Tracks** in the same plot always display the same depth range, and share the *True Veritcal Depth (TVD)* or *Measured Depth (MD)* setting.
 In the property panel of the plot, the exact depth range can be adjusted along with the depth type setting (TVD/MD).

-**Simulation Wells** however, is using a *Pseudo Length* instead of the real *Measured Depth* as the MD information is not available in the restart files.
+**Simulation Wells** however, is using a *Pseudo Length* instead of the real *Measured Depth* when the depth type is MD, as the MD information is not available in the restart files.
 The *Pseudo Length* is a length along the coarsly interploated visualization pipe, and serves only as a very coarse estimation of an MD-like depth.
 Pseudo length is measured from the simulation-wells first connection-cell (well head connection) to the reservoir.
 This is very different from MD, which would start at RKB or at sea level.

 ### Depth unit